lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-02-09-Ackermann-example.md

 tags: examples, Isabelle, Ackermann's function
 ---

-An undergraduate course on computation theory typically introduces some models of computation: Turing machines, register machines, general recursive functions and possibly the λ-calculus.
-They learn about the principle of primitive recursion, which is easy to grasp, and the minimisation operator, which isn't.
+An undergraduate course on recursion theory typically introduces Turing machines, register machines, general recursive functions and possibly the λ-calculus.
+They learn about the principle of primitive recursion, which is easy to grasp, and the minimisation operator, which is less so.
 Ackermann's function is invariably mentioned as an example of a function that is obviously computable but not computable by primitive recursion alone.
 Unfortunately, it is not easily expressible in the familiar models of computation, although its definition is simplicity itself.

 ### Ackermann's function

-In its modern form (having been simplified by Rózsa Péter and Raphael Robinson), Ackermann's function is defined as follows:
+In its modern form (simplified by Rózsa Péter and Raphael Robinson), Ackermann's function is defined as follows:

 $$
 \begin{align*}